-Nicholas also has a standalone novel that I reviewed as well, Call of the Morrigu.
+Nicholas also has a standalone novel that I reviewed for DDRevs as well, Call of the Morrigu.
 The full review is here, as I forgot to post it to my own blog before now.

 In late 1700s Ireland, rebellion against oppressive English rule was on the rise.
 In one quiet corner, however, society was still relatively peaceful.
 Theodosia “Dosey” Latimer lives with her grandfather in their family’s country estate of Strokestown.
 On the property, they discover a mysterious cave filled with ancient carvings and decide to try to excavate it.
 In the process, they accidentally awaken The Morrigan.
 Yes, that Morrigan.
 The mythical Irish war goddess.
 Now it is up to Dosey and her grandfather to teach Morrigan how to behave like a proper 18th century lady – and keep her out of the rebellion coming their way.